Braffolk/stitch-macos-fork/README.md

 Supports MacOS.

-Tests passing: 26/33
+Tests passing: 54 passing, 7 pending

 - GameMakerEngine does not fallback to windows.
 It attempts to derive the used platform

-Issues:
-- Sprite functions fail
+### Pixel Checksum

+Supports MacOS

+Tests passing: 2/2

+### Spritely package

+Supports MacOS

+Tests passing: 23/23

+- All tests run when the canvas library is used

 ### VSCode package